 Chapter advocates from Kentucky and southern Indiana join with hundreds of others from across the country at the annual Alzheimer's Association Advocacy Forum in Washington, D.C. each spring.
 We meet with our members of Congress and their staff to personally express:

-Mark your calendar: Plan to attend the next Advocacy Forum, April 22-24, 2013.
+Mark your calendars and plan to attend the next Advocacy Forum set for April 7-9, 2014 in Washington, D.C.
 This is an opportunity to learn about key policy priorities and meet face-to-face with your Members of Congress to educate them about Alzheimer's disease and its potentially devastating effect on our country's economy, businesses and citizens.